FlorisVedder/docker-dev-multi-project/README.md

 Therefore you have to set it up in two places in PHPStorm:
 Under: Languages & Frameworks > PHP > Code Sniffer
 And enable it under: Editor > Inspections > PHP > PHP Code Sniffer validation

+### .gitignore.
+Everything in the project directory is ignored.
+So you can have a seperate repository for your project and for this docker configuration.

+The other way around: This docker project is designed as a seperate docker development environment and is not specific for one project.

+### PHPStorm included settings.
+I didn' tested it fully but I have included some of the settings in the .idea directory of this repository so it might be that things like the docker or the xdebug configuration already work for you or can be imported to work.